-By not correctly managing links there are a number of opportunities you could be overlooking.
-When you share a link online you can retain control of that link however, over 70% of people we surveyed do not do this.
+By not correctly managing links there are a number of opportunities that you might be overlooking.
+When you share a link online you can retain control of that link however, most people that we surveyed do not have this control…

-The shocking part of this is almost all of the people we surveyed were involved in Online Marketing, some worked in Digital Marketing others Content Marketing and a large number Social Media Marketing.
+The shocking part of this is that almost all people that we surveyed were involved in online marketing.
+Some worked in digital marketing, others in content marketing and a large number worked in social media marketing.

 Links are the Backbone of Online Marketing